sa902/PaySauceSolutions/content/pages/overview.md

 The code provides a way to show and manage employee information, payroll settings, and related rules.
 It handles data retrieval, user interactions, and data saving.

 There are two views for viewing information about employees, pagination view and table view.
-These are escribed in the `employees-views-model` file.
+These are described in the `employees-views-model` file.

 #### Page.json
 page.json provides the overall structure and configuration for the employee modules defined in a json object.